syderxx/cs2-bySyderxX/README.md

 -Let it load for a few seconds and use the Insert key to toggle the menu.

 -For developers, build the source in Debug | x64.

+WARNİNG:  if there is anything missing, please let me know.